RugbyZug/ML-Handson-Datasphere/01_Assets/01-get-account.md

 ### 2. Choosing Your GitHub Product

-You can choose GitHub Free or GitHub Pro to get access to different features for your personal account.
-You can upgrade at any time if you are unsure at first which product you want. **For this course we only need the free version.** [GitHub’s plans](https://docs.github.com/en/get-started/learning-about-github/githubs-plans).
+ **For this course we only need the free version.** [GitHub’s plans](https://docs.github.com/en/get-started/learning-about-github/githubs-plans).

 ### 3. Verifying Your Email Address